NREL/OpenStudio-user-documentation/docs/next_steps/sketchup_plugin_interface.md

 Using this feature saves your OpenStudio Model as a new OSM file and updates the SketchUp file to link to the newly saved OSM file.

 <p>When saving your OpenStudio model, make sure your file name ends with the ".osm" extension.
-If it does not have this exension, OpenStudio will not open the file.
+If it does not have this extension, OpenStudio will not open the file.
 If you have files without this extension, you can manually rename them; they should open.</p>
 </td>
 </tr>
 <tr>